Dodgers beat Pirates 2-1 on HRs by McKinney and Muncy – KION546

 AP Sports Writer

-LOS ANGELES (AP) — Max Muncy hit a tiebreaking home run in the eighth inning, lifting the Los Angeles Dodgers to a 2-1 win over the Pittsburgh Pirates for their fourth straight victory.
-Billy McKinney’s solo shot — his first as a Dodger — tied the game in the seventh.
-The Dodgers’ winning streak over the Pirates reached 14 games and they’ve won 11 in a row against them at home.
+LOS ANGELES (AP) — Max Muncy hit a tiebreaking home run in the eighth inning, lifting the Los Angeles Dodgers over the Pittsburgh Pirates 2-1 for their fourth straight victory.
+Billy McKinney’s solo shot — his first with the Dodgers — tied the game in the seventh.
+The Dodgers’ winning streak over the Pirates reached a franchise-record 14 games and they’ve won 11 in a row against them at home.
 They are 21-2 against Pittsburgh since 2017.
 Blake Treinen got the win in relief.
 He struck out two in 1 1/3 innings.
 Kenley Jansen pitched the ninth for his 24th save, but not without some suspense.